Padres acquire veteran catcher Jason Castro from Angels

 Reyes hasn’t pitched in the big leagues this season, unable to win a spot in San Diego’s bullpen.
 He had 38 strikeouts last season and exhibited a nasty slider, but his control problems led to too many walks and runs.

-The Angels have traded two veterans, but haven’t lost much: La Stella and Castro both will be free agents this winter.
+The Angels haven’t lost much with their two deals: La Stella and Castro both will be free agents this winter.

 Right-hander Dylan Bundy also has been prominent in trade rumors, but Eppler has so far resisted the temptation to move his most successful pitching acquisition in an otherwise dismal history over the past few years.
 Bundy, who is under team control next year, is 4-2 with a 2.47 ERA after beating Seattle on Saturday night.